Vyral/jon-carbutti-recruiting/_posts/2022-05-05-why-our-agents-love-having-a-strong-team-behind-them.md

 Sean Doran liked the access to leadership, training, lead generation, and marketing.
 There’s nothing like this that he’s seen from any other local company.

-If being a part of a real estate team feels right for you, **join us for our next Carbutti Career Night on Thursday, March 24, at 6:00 p.m. at our office (707 Main Street, Branford, CT).**&nbsp;
+If being a part of a real estate team feels right for you, **join us for our next Carbutti Career Night on Thursday, May 12, at 6:00 p.m. at our office (707 Main Street, Branford, CT).**&nbsp;

-In the meantime, visit us online at [meetcarbutti.com](http://meetcarbutti.com/) for more details about the event or reach out to us via phone or email today.
+In the meantime, visit us online at [meetcarbutti.com](http://meetcarbutti.com/){: target="_blank" rel="noopener"} for more details about the event or reach out to us via phone or email today.
 We look forward to hearing from you.

 {% include full-post-cta.html %}